flintlang/flint/proposals/0003-external-calls.md

 Contracts can be created "from outside" via Ethereum transactions or from within Flint Contracts.
 They contain persistent data in state variables and functions that can modify these variables.
 Calling a function on a different contract (instance) will perform an EVM Function call and thus switch the context such that state variables in the old context are inaccessible.

 ## Motivation
 Calls to untrusted contracts can introduce several unexpected risks and errors.

+When the internal contract calls to an external contract (i.e. the callee contract) the callee  may execute, potentially malicious, but always arbitrary code.
+This code can itself include external calls to any other contract.
+Which themselves allow arbitrary code execution and so on.

-External calls may execute malicious code in that contract _or any other contract_ that it depends upon.
-As such, **every** external call should be treated as a security risk.
+As such, **every** external call should be treated as a security risk because it requires the integrity of every contract in this chain.

 However external calls are necessary to accomplish key features of smart contracts, including:
 - Paying other users